Skip to main content

 * Start a call.

-* @param mediaType Call media type: audio or video
+* @param params.mediaType Call media type: audio or video

-* @param pushConfig Optional mobile push configuration
+* @param params.pushConfig Optional push configuration

-* @param extra Optional passthrough data for the callee
+* @param params.extra Optional extra data

 */

-const { code, callId } = await ncCallEngine.startCall(
+const { code, callId } = await ncCallEngine.startCall({

-NCCallType.SINGLE,
+callType: NCCallType.SINGLE,

 Answer a call